Paquette1111/Discord-Push-Notification-OBS-Tool/README.md

 ## QUICK GUIDE
 Add this Custom Browser Dock in OBS [Vercel Deploy](https://discord-push-notification-tool.vercel.app/).

-## 1. Setting Up a Discord Bot and Enabling Developer Mode
+## Setting Up a Discord Bot, Enabling Developer Mode, and adding the OBS dock
-### Creating a Discord Bot
+### 1. Creating a Discord Bot
 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Create a new application and give it a name.
 3. Go to the "Bot" tab and click "Add Bot".